Skip to content

 Conclusion

-North Hamgyong is an important area for bird conservation, as it is home to many species that are endemic to the region or are at risk of extinction.
+North Hamgyong is an essential area for bird conservation, as it is home to many species that are endemic to the region or are at risk of extinction.

-The region serves as an important habitat for migratory species as well, and its diverse habitats are important for maintaining biodiversity.
+The region also serves as an essential habitat for migratory species, and its diverse habitats are critical for maintaining biodiversity.

-Therefore, it is important to protect the remaining bird populations in North Hamgyong and to ensure their long-term survival by protecting their habitats and providing adequate resources for them to thrive.
+Therefore, protecting the remaining bird populations in North Hamgyong is essential, as well as ensuring their long-term survival by protecting their habitats and providing adequate resources for them to thrive.

 Leave a Reply